pedrocodesforcoffee/builder-api/src/modules/financials/DATABASE-WORKFLOW.md

 We are currently in **active development with no production users**.
 This allows us to use a faster, more flexible workflow.

+**Note:** All legacy migrations have been removed (December 2024).
+We're using entity-first development with `synchronize: true`.
+Fresh migrations will be generated before production launch.

 ### Development Workflow (CURRENT)

 **Configuration:**